auraphp/Aura.Session/README.md

 CSRF Token
 ----------

-A "cross-site request forgery" is an security issue where the attacker, via malicious JavaScript or other means, issues a request in-the-blind from a client browser to a server where the user has already authenticated.
+A "cross-site request forgery" is a security issue where the attacker, via malicious JavaScript or other means, issues a request in-the-blind from a client browser to a server where the user has already authenticated.
 The request *looks* valid to the server, but in fact is a forgery, since the user